-Nassau County, Florida is a political subdivision of the State of Florida.
+Nassau County, Florida, is a political subdivision of the State of Florida.
 It is governed by an elected Board of County Commissioners (the Board).

-The Nassau County, Florida, Supervisor of Elections (the Supervisor of Elections), is an elected official of Nassau County, Florida pursuant to the Constitution of the State of Florida, Article VIII, Section 1(d).
+The Nassau County, Florida, Supervisor of Elections (the Supervisor of Elections), is an elected official of Nassau County, Florida, pursuant to the Constitution of the State of Florida, Article VIII, Section 1(d).
+There were no component units related to the Supervisor of Elections.
 The Supervisor of Elections is a part of the primary government of Nassau County, Florida.
 The Board approves the Supervisor of Elections' total operating budget and the Clerk of the Court is responsible for accounting for the Supervisor of Elections' transactions.
-The Supervisor of Elections is responsible for the administration and operation of the Supervisor of Elections' office, and the Supervisor of Elections' special purpose financial statements do not include the financial statements of the Board or the other Constitutional Officers of Nassau County, Florida.
+The Supervisor of Elections is responsible for the administration and operation of the Supervisor of Elections' office, and the Supervisor of Elections' financial statements do not include the financial statements of the Board or the other Constitutional Officers of Nassau County, Florida.

 The operations of the Supervisor of Elections are funded by the Board.
-The receipts from the Board are recorded as other financing sources on the Supervisor of Elections' special purpose financial statements.
+The receipts from the Board are recorded as other financing sources on the Supervisor of Elections' financial statements.